 Resolution 14 gives the Directors authority to allot CCSs, or shares issued upon conversion or exchange of CCSs, without the need to first offer them to existing shareholders.
 If passed, Resolution 14 will authorise the Directors to allot shares and grant rights to subscribe for or to convert any security into shares in the Company (or to sell treasury shares held by the Company following any purchase of its own shares) on a non-pre-emptive basis up to an aggregate nominal amount of US\$2,003,673,053, representing approximately 20 per cent of the ordinary shares in issue on 21 February 2019, such authority to be exercised in connection with the issue of CCSs.
-As at 21 February 2019, being the latest practicable date prior to printing of this document, the Company held 325,273,407 of its ordinary shares in treasury, representing 1.60 per cent of the issued ordinary shares).
+As at 21 February 2019, being the latest practicable date prior to printing of this document, the Company held 325,273,407 of its ordinary shares in treasury, representing 1.60 per cent of the issued ordinary share capital (including treasury shares) and 1.62 per cent of the issued ordinary shares).